Moutoussamy/BankCustomersChurnPred/README.md

 # Conclusion

-In this project, I built a model to predict the bank costumer churn.
+In this project, I built a model to predict the bank customer churn.
 First, I explore the dataset, I found that:
-- The churn rate is higher for the german costumers (highest churn rate).
+- The churn rate is higher for the german customers (highest churn rate).
 French and Spanish customers have the same churn rate.
 - Having a credit is not key feature for the customer churn
 - Non-active members present a higher chrun rate
-- The average age of the retained costumers seems to be lower than the churned costumers
+- The average age of the retained customers seems to be lower than the churned customers
-- We can see a clear difference in the balance of the churned and retained costumers
+- We can see a clear difference in the balance of the churned and retained customers
-- The retained costumers present mostly one or two products
+- The retained customers present mostly one or two products

 The importance analysis with the random forest methods confirm these observation.